Margit Auer: Plot

 The series takes place at Winterstein School in an unnamed town in Germany.
 What makes Winterstein School special is the presence of magic animals who can speak and become a child's best friend.
 The animals (including a fox, a turtle, a penguin, and a red river hog) are given to the children by Mister Mortimer Morrison, the owner of a magical pet shop.
 He comes from Scotland, as does his sister, Mary Cornfield.
 Very few people know the secret of the magic animals: Mister Morrison, the teacher Miss Cornfield, and her class of twelve girls and twelve boys.
 Everyone else sees the animals as cuddly toys or they only see the animals’ shadows.
 In every book of the regular series, one to three children receive an animal.
 Each animal becomes the companion of one of the children, helping him or her handle various problems or challenges.
 The spin-off series focusses on holiday adventures.
 All the books are set during the same week of the holidays, but each one is told from a different perspective.

-The animal´s special abilities
+The animals' special abilities

 The magical animals become a child's best friend.
 They can understand human language and speak with one another.
 The child can speak with the magical animal as well – as long as the animal belongs to him or her.
 Magical animals can transform themselves.
 Whenever people are around who are not part of the magic circle, the animals turn into cuddly toys.

 Before an animal is given to a child, that child receives a message.
 Every time a child receives an animal, the class solemnly swears never to tell anyone their secret.
 The oath goes like this: